matthew-brett/asterisk-blog/content/whos-reading.md

 for a summary of the evidence that Jesus had a detailed knowledge of the scriptures.

-Last: "no nearby cliff".
-If you, like me, were entirely ignorant of the geography of Nazareth, you might presume from the authors' strong feelings on this matter that Nazareth is pretty flat.
+If you, like me, were entirely ignorant of the geography of Nazareth, you might presume from "no nearby cliff" that Nazareth is pretty flat.
 If so, the [Israeli tourist board disagrees with you](http://www.goisrael.com/Tourism_Eng/Tourist%20Information/Discover%20Israel/Cities/Pages/Nazareth.aspx):

 > Nazareth, in the lower Galilee, is located in the heart of a valley